dbeqiraj/cacti4.1/README.md

 Usage:
 1. In your command line, go in source code directory.
+2. Run> chmod 777 makefile (just to make sure that you have the required permissions to go on)
+3. Run> ./makefile
-2. Run> make all
+3. Run> make all
-3. Run> ./cacti C B A TECH RWP ERP EWP NSubbanks	(or ./cacti C B A TECH NSubbanks)
+4. Run> ./cacti C B A TECH RWP ERP EWP NSubbanks	(or ./cacti C B A TECH NSubbanks)

 where: